M.Ed. Higher Education Leadership

 PROGRAM DELIVERY MODEL

-The M.Ed. is offered at Mercer's Atlanta and Macon campuses.
-Students are admitted three times a year for the Fall (August), Spring (January) and Summer (May) terms.
-Mercer offers two convenient delivery formats: online and in-class, allowing students to determine the best fit for their busy schedules.
-Students who choose to take courses online have the option to meet with faculty face-to-face at one of Mercer's various locations.
+This three semester program is offered at Mercer's Atlanta and Macon campuses.
+Students are admitted two times a year for the Fall (August) and Spring (January).
+Courses operate on a time-compressed format, with eight-week class sessions.
+Mercer offers courses in two convenient delivery formats: online and face-to-face.
+Students who take courses online have the option to meet with faculty face-to-face at one of Mercer's various locations.

 Every year on the first Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
 This includes the cohorts from the M.Ed., Ed.S. and Ph.D. programs.
 The Academy includes breakout sessions to expose candidates to diverse ideas and methods on topics that complement and enhance the learning experience.